 What does the ADL think of Black Lives Matter?

-But they are not in favor of you know all the leaders.
+But they are not in favor of, you know, all the leaders.

 Some of the leaders have embarrassed themselves and they're not supporting that.

-Um, but did you know that the ADL promotes BLM in its curricula?
+But did you know that the ADL promotes BLM in its curricula?

-So a 2021 lesson plan for high school students uh teaches that the history of this is from Grok, that the history of Black Lives Matter analyzes a controversy about using the term all lives matter.
+So a 2021 lesson plan for high school students teaches that the history of this is from Grok, that the history of Black Lives Matter analyzes a controversy about using the term all lives matter.

 Okay, I don't need to say anything about that, do I?

-Um blah, blah, blah, blah.
+And blah, blah, blah, blah.

-Show high school students how they can raise their voices to create positive change.
+And the ADL tweeted back then, it's Black History Month, show high school students how they can raise their voices to create positive change.

 Our lesson plan on Black Lives Matter is a great place to start.

-So I would say the ADL and Black Lives Matters have tied their futures together, and uh that makes sense because both of them should disappear from America forever for the better.
+And that makes sense because both of them should disappear from America forever for the better.

 Anyway, there's that.